-The increase in general obligation bonds was due to the District issuing the 2019A General Obligation Facilities Maintenance Bond.
-The decrease in certificates of participation payable, and capital leases payable were due to scheduled principal repayments during fiscal year 2019.
+The decreases in general obligation bonds payable, certificates of participation payable, and capital leases payable were due to scheduled principal repayments during fiscal year 2020, along with the bond refunding discussed previously.
 The difference in the net pension and OPEB liabilities reflects the changes in the District's proportionate share of the state-wide PERA and TRA pension plans, along with changes in the District's pension and OPEB plans.

-The state limits the amount of general obligation debt the District can issue to 15 percent of the market value of all taxable property within the District's corporate limits (see Table 8).
+The state limits the amount of general obligation debt the District can issue to 15.0 percent of the market value of all taxable property within the District's corporate limits (see Table 8).